tnc-ca-geo/ee_workflows/README.md

 This repository contains EarthEngine work flows to be shared, used, and re-used by Conservation tech

-## (GDE) Raster statistics

-Extract raster statistics from Google EarthEngine Image using a shapefile on a local disk
+## Preparation (for all examples)

-Please try to replicate and file an Github issue whenever you get stuck in order to improve this documentation and make the project full portable.
+Please try to replicate and create Github issues whenever you get stuck.
+The goal is to have a tutorial that is easy to reproduce.
+Getting stuck will reflect on me, my writing, or my implicit assumptions.

-### Preparation

 #### 1. Create a conda environment

-This step has performanced only once to get started with the project:
+Performan this step only once to get started with the project, everything created here will persist on your system unless explicitely deleted:

-- Open your Conda enabled shell (Windows: Cmd symbol in the Anaconda/Miniconda/Conda directory of the start menu).
+- Open your Conda enabled terminal (Windows: Cmd symbol in the Anaconda/Miniconda/Conda directory of the start menu).
 The prompt inidicating that you are in the conda base environment should look something like this: